 - God exists as the infinite, only necessary being who created the universe and all that is within it.

-- He is infinite in those values that order his creation, primarily grouped in the categories of truth, goodness, and beauty.
-His glory manifests those qualities, and his love communicates them—all for the benefit of himself and his creation.
+- God's glory manifests those qualities, and his love communicates them—all for the benefit of himself and his creation.

-God is one in his essence of infinite truth, goodness, and beauty, but three in his persons.
+- While God is one in his essence of infinite truth, goodness, and beauty, he is three in his persons.

 - In his persons, he operates always according to his essence.

 - As persons, he is relational within himself.

 - Because God is infinite truth, goodness, and beauty—the foundation for relationship—and the creator of all, he alone is worthy of worship in his essence and persons.

 - God in his persons, interacts with humankind.